alexhatcs/sware/readme.md

 # Spatialwear

-Welcome to my Florida Tech Senior Design Project previously known as "Eyes For the Blind" and finally coined as as "Spatialwear".
+Welcome to my Florida Tech Senior Design Project formally known as the "Eyes For the Blind" project.

 The following link leads to the Spatialwear project overview and relavant documents https://sites.google.com/my.fit.edu/sdeyes4blind/home